 - Speaking about the number of cases in which the price touches a trend line, the strongest signal and the probability that trend will “stand out” occurs at the point of 3rd touch – there is even a strategy based on it.
 Besides, many people say that the more touches, the stronger is a trend.
 However, we cannot deny the fact that every next touch brings us closer to the end of the trend.

-By adhering to these simple recommendations, you can be sure that you have properly drawn a trend line, which is seen by everyone and really works.
+By adhering to these simple recommendations, you can be sure that you have correctly drawn a trend line, which is seen by everyone and really works.